urbanjost/easy/README.md

 the "main" branch, and the "doc" directory and click on "save".

-Now, in your CLI go to the directory where you want to create your Fortran project and run
+Now, in your CLI go to the directory where you want to create your Fortran projects and make a directory called "github" and enter it to run
 ```bash
     git clone https://github.com/johndoe/project1.git
 ```
-Enter the directory and edit the file "fpm.toml" and change the metadata at the top to reflect your name and project.
+Enter the "project1" directory and edit the file "fpm.toml" and change the metadata at the top to reflect your name and project.
 The critical line to change is the 'name="easy"' line; where you should change "easy" to your chosen project name (ie. "project1" in this example).

 Even without a compiler or `fpm` available you can now start changing the sample code, and then push the changes back to the repository where they